-The actuarial methods and assumptions used in determining the total pension liability as of June 30, 2023 and 2022 are as follows:
+The actuarial methods and assumptions used in determining the total pension liability as of June 30, 2024 and 2023 are as follows:

-Valuation date June 30, 2023 and 2022 Actuarial cost method Entry Age Normal Amortization approach Closed Expected remaining service lives 5 years Investment rate of return 7.25%, net of investment expenses Inflation rate 2.40% and 2.30%, respectively Projected salary increases 2.41% - 4.85% for 2023 and 3.10% - 4.60% for 2022 (varies depending on duration of service) Mortality Active members - For 2023, Pub2010T-Below Median Employee (amount weighted) tables for males and females, adjusted by 0.965 for males and by 0.942 for females.
-For 2022, RP-2014 White Collar Employee tables, adjusted by 1.010 for males and by 0.997 for females.
-Non-Disabled retiree/inactive members - For 2023, Pub2010T-Below Median Retiree (amount weighted) tables for males and females, adjusted by 1.173 for males and by 1.258 for females.
-For 2022, RP-2014 White Collar Healthy Annuitant tables, adjusted by 1.366 for males and by 1.189 for females.
-Disability retiree mortality - For 2023, Pub2010T-Disability (amount weighted) tables for males and females, adjusted by factors of 1.043 for males and by 1.092 for females.
-For 2022, RP-2014 Disability tables, adjusted by 1.111 for males and by 1.134 for females.
-Contingent survivor mortality - For 2023, Pub2010T-Below Median - Contingent Survivor (amount weighted) tables for males and females, adjusted by factors of 1.079 for males and by 0.919 for females.
-For 2023, these base tables are adjusted from 2010 to 2019 (base year, representing the mid-point of the experience study) with continued future mortality improvement using the MP-2021 improvement table on a fully generational basis.
-For 2022, these base tables are adjusted from 2014 to 2018 using the MP-2017 generational improvement table, with continued future mortality improvement projected using the MP-2017 generational mortality improvement tables.
-Termination and disability For 2023, termination, disability, and retirement assumptions were projected based on a 5-year (2018 - 2022) experience study of the System's members.
-For 2022, termination, disability, and retirement assumptions were projected based on a five-year (July 1, 2012-June 30, 2017) experience study of the System's members.
+Valuation date June 30, 2024 and 2023 Actuarial cost method Entry Age Normal Amortization approach Closed Expected remaining service lives 5 years Investment rate of return 7.25%, net of investment expenses Inflation rate 2.40% Projected salary increases 2.41% - 4.85% (varies depending on duration of service) Mortality Active members - Pub2010T-Below Median Employee (amount weighted) tables for males and females, adjusted by 0.965 for males and by 0.942 for females.
+Non-Disabled retiree/inactive members - Pub2010T-Below Median Retiree (amount weighted) tables for males and females, adjusted by 1.173 for males and by 1.258 for females.
+Disability retiree mortality - Pub2010T-Disability (amount weighted) tables for males and females, adjusted by factors of 1.043 for males and by 1.092 for females.
+Contingent survivor mortality - Pub2010T-Below Median - Contingent Survivor (amount weighted) tables for males and females, adjusted by factors of 1.079 for males and by 0.919 for females.
+These base tables are adjusted from 2010 to 2019 (base year, representing the mid-point of the experience study) with continued future mortality improvement using the MP-2021 improvement table on a fully generational basis.
+Termination, disability and retirement Termination, disability, and retirement assumptions were projected based on a 5-year (2018 - 2022) experience study of the System's members.

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
-The resulting long-term geometric nominal expected rates of return are 8.72% for 2023 and 8.32% for 2022.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 and 2022 are summarized in the following table:
+The resulting long-term geometric nominal expected rates of return are 8.68% for 2024 and 8.72% for 2023.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2024 and 2023 are summarized in the following table:

 Expected Long-Term Real Rates of Return

-Asset Class 2023 2022
+Asset Class 2024 2023

-Domestic equity 4.55% 4.15%
+Domestic equity 4.45% 4.55%

-International equity 5.01% 5.16%
+International equity 4.29% 5.01%

-Domestic fixed income 2.20% 0.85%
+Domestic fixed income 2.79% 2.20%

-International fixed income (0.29%) (0.10%)
+International fixed income 1.66% (0.29%)

-Private equity 8.24% 8.15%
+Private equity 8.24% 8.24%

-Other private assets 4.32% 3.72%
+Other private assets 4.51% 4.32%

-The discount rate used to measure the total pension liability at June 30, 2023 and 2022 was 7.25%.
+The discount rate used to measure the total pension liability at June 30, 2024 and 2023 was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.